TerminusEst13/cyberrunner/README.md

  - Mode 5 is the finishline!
 It's the big finisher that activates sudden death.

 For most intents and purposes, you can keep nextToBe set to 0.
 Starting your checkpoints at index 1 is suggested, and if you have a track that loops, set the "lap line" to checkpoint 0.
 If you do a lapping map, you must use checkpoints, even if you don't then teleport the player to those checkpoints.

+## JUST HOW FAST CAN THE RUNNER GO, ANYWAY?

+We've calculated it to be 135494.272 mph.
+0.1% away from Mach 178.

+So pretty goddamn fast.